Nuvaring Side Effects

 Visit your doctor or health care professional for regular checks on your progress.
 You will need a regular breast and pelvic exam and Pap smear while on this medicine.

-Use an additional method of contraception during the first cycle that you use this ring.
-Do not use a diaphragm or female condom, as the ring can interfere with these birth control methods and their proper placement.
+Check with your doctor or health care professional to see if you need an additional method of contraception during the first cycle that you use this ring.
+Male condoms (made with natural rubber latex, polyisoprene, and polyurethane) and spermicides may be used.
+Do not use a diaphragm, cervical cap, or a female condom, as the ring can interfere with these birth control methods and their proper placement.

 If you have any reason to think you are pregnant, stop using this medicine right away and contact your doctor or health care professional.